-Mileage: When using a personal vehicle for travel, mileage will be reimbursed at the current State Travel Policy (.625 cents per mile).
+Mileage: When using a personal vehicle for travel, mileage will be reimbursed at the current State Travel Policy (.655 cents per mile).
 Before choosing to drive to a location, travelers should evaluate whether it is more cost effective to fly than drive (mileage/gas, more per diem for longer travel day, and potential overnight stays), and may be asked to provide backup documentation for that decision.
 The traveler will be reimbursed for whichever method of travel is more cost effective.

-Ground Transportation: Taxi, shuttle or bus costs are reimbursable, but any tips applied must come from the traveler's per diem allowance.
+Ground Transportation: Taxi, shuttle or bus costs are reimbursable, but any tips (not reimbursable) must come from the traveler's per diem allowance in lieu of reimbursement.
 When renting a car, the optional Personal Accident Insurance/Personal Effects Coverage (PAI/PEC) cannot be reimbursed.